 Like lots of small, family-owned breakfast and lunch spots, Buck’s has a vast collection of local memorabilia hanging on the wall.
 Except where you might expect to find display cases with trout flies or Harley Davidson parts, Buck’s walls are festooned with silicon chips and tech discoveries.

 The people look different here, too.
-Most are young men, conscientiously scruffy in their North Face fleece vests and expensive Italian eyeglasses. women who are here are also young and fresh-faced, and look like they just strolled off a ski slope.
+Most are young men, conscientiously scruffy in their North Face fleece vests and expensive Italian eyeglasses.
+The few women who are here are also young and fresh-faced, and look like they just strolled off a ski slope.

 The couple in the booth next to me is a perfect example.
 The guy is in his late 30s, studiously underdressed with a severe case of bed head.
 His date, a bubbly blond in her 20s, is hanging on his every word and expressing her interest with staccato outbursts of self-conscious laughter.